Hidden-Shift Problem for Bent Functions

-Here we implement the hidden shift algorithm for the familty of boolean bent functions.
+Here we implement the hidden shift algorithm for the family of Boolean bent functions using the Classiq platform.

 !pip install galois